koding/koding/README.markdown

 * eb-deploy        : we are triggering a deploy operation on the EB(Elastic Beanstalk) side, in short we are telling EB to use a zip file to build the current servers
 * notify slack     : we are sending a notification to Slack, about we have done with the deployment process on the Wercker side, but it doesnt mean that deployment is done!
 Only `Wercker` just finished its job, now its EB's turn.

-## Debugging

-Worker/service configurations are in usual configuration directory.
-All configurations contain the necessary information to find out/traceback how a worker is set up and where (external) services are located.

-## Logging

-Our server logs are aggregated at [PaperTrail](https://papertrailapp.com/)

 ## Sandbox deployment